thepeachtimes/thepeachtimes.github.io-old/README.md

 situation)

-you should probably use one of those, this one is bad lol, im just bored and dont want my contributings to be blank
+you should probably use one of those, this one is bad lol, im just bored and dont want my contributings on GitHub to be blank

 **note**: `bs` is **only** a script for posting to a blog website, and will not be able to edit/delete posts unless you do it manually. if you